trevorabel/trevorabel.github.io/implementationDesignExplanation.md

 ![Fig. 24](images/main08.PNG)
 Fig. 24 How the program looks for the file that the user wants to encrypt.

-In the end of Fig. 23 it shows the begining of the searching that the program does to find a file name that the user wants to encrypt.
-This is trapped in a while loop like the file creator so it will repeat until the proper conditions are met and in this case it is that the entered file path leads to an actual file.
-If it is misstyped or it is a file that does not exist it will prompt the user to try again until they get it right and the file name matches an existing file.
+At the end of Fig. 23, it shows the beginning of the searching that the program does to find a file name that the user wants to encrypt.
+This is trapped in a while loop like the file creator so it will repeat until the proper conditions are met and in this case, it is that the entered file path leads to an actual file.
+If it is miss-typed or it is a file that does not exist it will prompt the user to try again until they get it right and the file name matches an existing file.

 ![Fig. 25](images/main09.PNG)
 Fig. 25 Switch statement for the encryption methods for Caesarean, DES, and AES256.

-In this switch statement case 1 or Caesarean takes up much less room because compared to DES and AES256 it is a much simpiler encryption method so it does not need as much to function.
-After each encryption is complete the program will recursively call back to the selection method to allow the user to make another encryption, do a decryption, or simply exit the program.
-Additionally, in the lower half of the screen shot it shows the warning statement that DES has limited  capabilities where it must decrypt after encrypting or it can not decrypt it at all.
+In this switch statement case 1 or Caesarean takes up much less room because compared to DES and AES256 it is a much simpler encryption method so it does not need as much to function.
+After each encryption is complete the program will recursively call back to the selection method to allow the user to make another encryption, do decryption, or simply exit the program.
+Additionally, in the lower half of the screenshot, it shows the warning statement that DES has limited capabilities where it must decrypt after encrypting or it can not decrypt it at all.

 ![Fig. 26](images/main10.PNG)
 Fig. 26 DES encryption and DES decryption.

-The scanner at the beginig of the screenshot is simply to make the user acknowledge by pressing a key that they are using a limited encryption method.
+The scanner at the beginning of the screenshot is simply to make the user acknowledge by pressing a key that they are using a limited encryption method.
 Then the desEncryption class is instantiated with a blank string so that the instance is made, then the instance is used with calls to the file path from earlier and the desFileCreator method for the generation of its output file.
 After it is done encrypting it will spit a message out saying that it is starting the decryption process at which point the user will have to enter the location of the newly encrypted text file.

 ![Fig. 27](images/main11.PNG)
 Fig. 27 File location validation for DES decryption.